Time to rethink genetically modified wheat?

 But this doesn’t mean that we never should try again.
 The views of consumers are essential, but they also can change.
 As people learn more about these safe technologies and come to understand that these same technologies help farmers meet the sustainability goals many consumers are asking for and we share, their support for these ‘tools of sustainability’ may change.
 This is the story of genetically modified crop acceptance, and there’s no reason it shouldn’t come to include the acceptance of genetically modified wheat.

-As a wheat producer, I will be watching developments in Argentina and Brazil closely—and hope they lead to a better future for farmers, consommateurs, and everyone.
+As a wheat producer, I will be watching developments in Argentina and Brazil closely—and hope they lead to a better future for farmers, consumers, and everyone.

 This article also appeared on AgriPulse on January 7th.